2025 Tennessee First-Time Homebuyer Programs and Loans

 What are the best first-time homebuyer loans?

-Loan Program | Best for first-time homebuyers who: |
+Loan program | Best for first-time homebuyers who: |

 ---|---|

-Conventional | Consumers with moderate to high incomes and solid credit scores. |
+Conventional | Have moderate to high incomes and solid credit scores. |

-FHA | Consumers with poor to fair credit who want a down payment of 10% or less. |
+FHA | Have poor to fair credit and want a down payment of 10% or less. |

-VA | Members of the military and veterans who may not have money for a down payment or have low credit scores. |
+VA | Are members of the military and veterans who may not have money for a down payment or have low credit scores. |

-USDA | Consumers with low or moderate income who want to purchase a home in a rural area. |
+USDA | Have low or moderate income and want to purchase a home in a rural area. |

-Home price trends in Tennessee’s metro areas
+Home price trends in Tennessee’s major areas

-In the Memphis metro, on the other hand, prices only rose 0.66% in 2023 and 58.02% over five years.
-The Nashville-Davidson-Murfreesboro-Franklin metro, which contains the state’s capital, saw home prices increase by 3.73% in 2023 and by 70.27% over the previous five years.
+The Knoxville metro had the highest five-year growth rate in the state, with housing prices there rising 93.39% (they rose by 5.50% in 2024).
+In the Memphis metro, on the other hand, prices only rose 1.6% in 2024 and 46.08% over five years.
+The Nashville-Davidson-Murfreesboro-Franklin metro, which contains the state’s capital, saw home prices increase by 4.66% in 2024 and by 65.43% over the previous five years.

 Is there a first-time homebuyer tax credit in Tennessee?

-There’s no longer a federal first-time homebuyer tax credit, though some states will still offer tax breaks for first-time homebuyers.
+There’s no longer a federal first-time homebuyer tax credit, though some states still offer tax breaks for first-time homebuyers.
 One example of these tax breaks is the mortgage credit certificate, which typically lets homebuyers claim an annual credit of up to $2,000 of their paid mortgage interest.

 What are the current mortgage rate trends in Tennessee?